MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/email-troubleshooting-guide.md

 [How to verify if Microsoft Dynamics GP Web Services is functioning correctly](/troubleshoot/dynamics/gp/verify-if-web-service-is-correct)

+> [!NOTE]
+> If you notice that workflow was working fine and now workflow seems to hang and is very slow in look up's to Active Directory with users, it could be caused >by changes to your Anti-virus.
+Test to temporarily disable the AV or create an exception for Dynamics GP.
+You may also notice it hang when you login to >Dynamics GP with an error message 'Initializing Microsoft Dynamics GP'.
+>

 ## <a name=mfa></a>MFA - Multi-Factor Authentication (Modern Authentication)